 – The Economist Magazine.

 If you pay income tax in France, there are several mechanisms that allow you to reduce or avoid being taxed on the same income by the IRS too.
 The two primary ones are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can demonstrate that you are a French resident, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve paid in France.
 The Foreign Tax Credit is normally a better option if you pay more tax in France than you would to the IRS, as you can carry the excess credits forward for future use.
-Be aware though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 for self-employed individuals) you still have to file.
+Be aware though that even if you don’t owe any tax to the IRS, if your income is over the IRS thresholds mentioned above, you still have to file.

 French taxes – what you need to know